traceysaada/Work-Day-Scheduler/README.md

 Using console.log I am finding this to be very usefull when doing the homework or any task as it does define problem areas so I am able to fix errors. when building code it is the best way to check sections of coding.

+i think this is missing a delete aspect to cancel out appointment or task should the user wish to change an appointment & resave. would of like to add this to the application.

+on test had a favicon.ico page loading problem, so had to google what the problem was as it was giving a 404 problem on page. googled how to add to html & added at the bottom of my html coding & the console cleared of error.

 ## Your Task